 - assistance with your policy development

 - a comprehensive review of your service's UV Protection policy and practices every 3 years

 - access to free PD online training modules

-- on-site SunSmart Masterclass sessions for your staff.
-Just $179 (generally $350 for workplaces)
+- free on-site or online SunSmart Masterclass sessions for your staff.

 Family Day Care Schemes